Tokap/jsonsql/README.md

 ```

 If a user has a String of JSON data, they may pass it in as an argument to build_pool_json.
 This function is flexible and permits the user to omit key/value information for options not being used.
-The list of available options for Pool config when passing the options through JSON are:
+The list of available options for Pool config when passing them through JSON are:
 - hostname
 - port
 - db